 360 degree sustainability

 Innovation can drive progress only if it is sustainable.
 And we are sustainable only when we can generate measurable long-term social and environmental development benefits.
-For this reason, we have explicitly committed to helping to achieve four of the 17 UN Sustainable Development Goals (SDGs) that concern: access to affordable and clean energy, support for quality education, contributing to socio-economic development in the communities in which we operate and the fight against climate change.
+For this reason we have made a specific commitment to contributing to six of the UN’s 17 Sustainable Development Goals (SDGs).
+They are namely: access to affordable and clean energy, support for quality education and decent work and economic growth in the communities in which we operate, the promotion of industry, innovation and infrastructure, sustainable cities and communities and climate action.

 On a practical level, this commitment has translated into a large number of projects which are summarised in our Sustainability Report: we are attempting to provide targeted solutions that will deliver a better, more equitable future in both developed and emerging markets, often in partnership with NGOs.